 (a) the officers of AAIR

-(b) a minimum of four (4) ordinary members and maximum of six (6) ordinary members of AAIR who are eligible to hold office in AAIR pursuant to these Rules, all of whom shall be elected at an annual general meeting of AAIR or, if the Committee so determines, by a postal or electronic ballot coinciding with an annual general meeting;
+(b) a minimum of 4 ordinary members and maximum of 6 ordinary members of AAIR who are eligible to hold office in AAIR pursuant to these Rules, all of whom shall be elected at an annual general meeting of AAIR or, if the Committee so determines, by a postal or electronic ballot, or online poll coinciding with an annual general meeting

 (c) the Editor or Editors appointed pursuant to Rule 29, if they are a member of AAIR

 (d) the person appointed by the Committee to be the convener of the next AAIR Annual Forum and/or the next AAIR SIG Forum, or if any of those forums are to be held jointly with other associations, the person appointed by the Committee to be the AAIR representative on the organising committee.

 (2) The President may at their discretion, appoint as members of the Committee one or up to 2 additional members of AAIR who are eligible to hold office in AAIR pursuant to these Rules, where less than 6 members have been elected pursuant to Rule 24.1(1).
-The appointment may be made for such period and on such terms and conditions as the President thinks fit provided that no more than six (6) ordinary members hold office at any point in time.
+The appointment may be made for such period and on such terms and conditions as the President thinks fit provided that no more than 6 ordinary members hold office at any point in time.

 (1) Each officer and ordinary member of AAIR shall hold office until the conclusion of the second annual general meeting following such officers’ election, excluding the Immediate Past-President who, at their discretion, may hold office until either the next or the second annual general meeting after the appointment of the new President.

 (2) The term of office of an ordinary member of the Committee appointed pursuant to Rule 24.1(2) shall expire contemporaneously with the term of office of the elected ordinary members of the Committee as provided for in Rule 24.2(1).